Jayz-lab/Jayz-lab/README.md

    - Chess enthusiast.
    - guitar & martial arts hobbyist.
-   - Lover of books though I don't read enough. 😛 (Genre: Psychology, Parenting, Spirituality)
+   - Lover of books though I don't read as much as I like to. (psychology, parenting, Spirituality)
    - Would love to learn Photography someday.

 📫 How to reach me: